 Years ago, Fram oil filters had a catchy commercial; “pay me now or pay me later” – which meant you can end up paying a much larger amount later on if you do not take appropriate steps up front.
 Along this same vein, we see some private equity companies failing to perform rigorous operational diligence and paying the price later in sub-par financial performance.
 They hire external firms to perform legal, Quality of Earnings (Q of E), competitor, and HR diligence —and invest significant internal time building “investment thesis” models—but fail to bring in professionals for a rigorous review of their Operations processes and systems.
 Since many of our private equity engagements at FortéOne are focused on correcting issues that existed with companies before they were purchased, we know that Operations Diligence would have alerted those PE clients to pre-purchase issues, and saved them from “paying a much larger amount later on.”

 Unlike Quality of Earnings, competitor, and HR diligence, the areas included in operations diligence are not well understood.
 At FortéOne, the focus of Operations Diligence is the critical internal factors that are required to sustain and grow the business.
 We assess foundational areas that are necessary for performance and how they can scale to support growth.
-Whereas Q of E and legal diligence focus on historic performance, operations diligence focuses on factors that impact future performance of the company. we focus on (i) supply chain and operations and (ii) internal processes and IT systems, which are two of the Six Factors that we use in assessing companies.
-Our Operations Diligence is typically used for pre-purchase due diligence for our Private Equity or Investment Bank clients.
+Whereas Q of E and legal diligence focus on historic performance, operations diligence focuses on factors that impact future performance of the company.

 The first step of our Operations Diligence is providing a diligence team with the appropriate industry and subject matter expertise.
 Business operations have become increasingly complex and require special industry knowledge to accurately assess.
 Gone are the days when Operations Diligence can be accomplished with a series of short interviews, a walkthrough of a manufacturing location and a warehouse, and supplemented with leadership team meetings.
 Understanding the nuances of a complex supply chain, the food safety needs in a consumer products manufacturer, or the implementation requirements for a middle market ERP system requires an experienced team.
 Not only are internal manufacturing or service delivery capabilities important to evaluate, but their impact on customer satisfaction and retention along with the overall performance and health of the supplier base must be considered in the “value to risk” analysis.